Alienxbe/SoLong/README.md

 ## Thanks

 I would really like to thank Maddy Thorson and Noel Berry for creating this game and all the team that worked on the final Celeste game.
-It really had a huge impact on me and after more than 500h spent on this masterclass I'm still enjoying it with the lovely community maps.
+It really had a huge impact on me and after more than 500h spent on this masterpiece I'm still enjoying it with the lovely community maps.